Click Below For More Info On:

 The floor finish has been installed and the sod and landscape completed.
 A room-by-room inspection checking the operating condition of all the mechanical, plumbing, electrical, air conditioning, thickness of attic insulation and exterior finishes is completed.
 A complete walk through inspection is done to address cosmetic defects in all finishes: cabinets, paint, drywall, floor coverings, plumbing fixtures etc.

-On-site meetings with the builder or their reps are at an additional cost based on time and an hourly rate of $150.00/hr. when occurring outside of the above phase schedule.
-Meaning, if we meet with the builder the while we are at the site performing a phase inspection it is included in our flat fee.
+When occurring outside of the above phase schedule, on-site meetings with the builder or their representatives are at an additional cost based on time and an hourly rate of $250.00/hr. .
+However, if we meet with the builder while we are at the site performing a phase inspection, it is included in our flat fee.
 All other meetings are at an extra cost.